Lifailon/lazyjournal/README.md

 ```

 > [!NOTE]
-> The test coverage report using CI Actions for Linux, macOS and Windows systems is available on the [Wiki](https://github.com/Lifailon/lazyjournal/wiki) page.
+> A detailed report on test coverage using CI Actions for Linux, macOS and Windows systems is available on the [Wiki](https://github.com/Lifailon/lazyjournal/wiki) page.

 Check the source code on the base linters using [golangci-lint](https://github.com/golangci/golangci-lint) (including all [critic](https://github.com/go-critic/go-critic) and severity high in [security](https://github.com/securego/gosec)):